MoschellaV/RingClone/README.md

 ### What I Learned
 I learned a ton while developing this clone of ring.
 Before this project I had never worked with Firebase, OpenCV, WebSockets or React Native (I have used a lot of React tho).
 Nonetheless, it was great to combine different tech and make something functional and pretty cool.
 On top of the coding I also looked a bit into systems design/overall architecture of the project.
 I had to think how I wanted the client, server, and camera(s) to interact with one another and I wanted to make it scalable.
 A quick example of this would be me realizing that if I wanted users to be able to connect to their camera(s) from anywhere, I would need my server to act kinda like the middleman.
 I also needed a way to verify the camera devices, so I decided that each camera would be associated with an unique ID which would be written into the database and coded in the camera.
 When users want to add a camera they can enter in the ID and some server-side logic verifies it, then adds it to the user profile.

 _Side Note_ ~ I envisioned that if this were a real product you could have a script to automate ID's being written into the database and another script to code the ID into the camera.
 When a customer buys a camera it would come with it's unique ID.
-(I think this is actually how ring does it but users add their doorbell via a QR code)
+(I think this is actually how ring does it but users add their doorbell via QR code)

 <br/>